 Humanity is on the cusp of a technological revolution that will change the course of history.
 In Boca Chica Texas, SpaceX is building a revolutionary new rocket, named Starship.
-Starship could reach orbit as soon as this year and, if successful, will reduce the cost of getting to space by 97 percent or more.
+Starship could reach orbit as soon as early 2023, and if successful, could reduce the cost of getting to space by 97 percent or more.
 The implications this has for humanity cannot be understated, but success isn’t guaranteed, this nascent industry needs further nurturing.

 SpaceX was founded in 2002 with the mission of making space access affordable.
 At the time, the average cost of launching a satellite into orbit was around $10,000 per kilogram.
 This high cost greatly limits the commercial applications of space.
 To open up the industry, costs had to come down.

 SpaceX launched its first rocket, the Falcon 1, in 2008.
 While the cheapest in the class of small launchers, Falcon 1 was still expensive on a per-kilogram basis.
 SpaceX scaled up this technology in 2010 and introduced the medium-lift Falcon 9.
 The Falcon 9 cost $60 million and can carry about 10.5 metric tons into Low Earth Orbit (LEO).
 Some rough math puts the cost per kilogram at approximately $6000.
 This made Falcon 9 the cheapest launch vehicle in the world.

 Since then, SpaceX has continued to evolve and improve that design.
 By 2018, Falcon 9 could launch up to 23 tons at a cost of just $62 million per flight, or about $2700 per kilogram.
 But further cost reductions require reusability.
 To that end, the Falcon 9 has also evolved into a partially reusable launch vehicle.